It CAN Happen Here

 He was an actor of genius.
 There was no more overwhelming actor on the stage, in the motion pictures, nor even in the pulpit.
 He would whirl arms, bang tables, glare from mad eyes, vomit Biblical wrath from a gaping mouth; but he would also coo like a nursing mother, beseech like an aching lover, and in between tricks would coldly and almost contemptuously jab his crowds with figures and facts—figures and facts that were inescapable even when, as often happened, they were entirely incorrect.

 The night Buzz wins the election, Doremus Jessup finds an anonymous note threatening violence if he refused to “crawl” before the newly empowered League of Forgotten Men and MM (the Minute Men — Lewis’ version of the Proud Boys).

-Not terribly different than the anonymous emails and direct messages so many journalists and politicians get from far-right supporters these days — misspellings and all — is it?
+Not terribly different than the anonymous emails, direct messages, and outright threads so many journalists, politicians, and judges get from far-right supporters these days — misspellings and all — is it?